rehierl/abstract-properties/14-x-types-of-scopes/14-1-types-of-scopes/_remarks.md

 - either includes a node and all of its descendants, exor none at all
 - needs substring-based considerations

+possibly slightly different to ..
-Note that this notion is different to the general notion of "a scope includes a node and all of its descendants ex-or none of these at all", which still needs to be confirmed or dismissed.
+- a scope includes a node and all of its descendants ex-or none at all
+- which still needs to be confirmed or dismissed.

 # meta / beyond